Heather Marie Roberts 9/13/1979 - 11/8/2016

 We always believed Heather was destined to be the living proof of medical advancements for this dreadful disease.
 And we still believe that in a small way, she was.
 She beat cancer on so many levels, just not the level she needed to remain with us.

 In the end, she knew how many people loved her and how many people she inspired to live a more meaningful life.
 So many were touched with her honesty, positive outlook on life, twisted sense of humor, and hope for a future.
 Her lessons remain in our hearts and give us a path to follow.

 Now, her one "dream" donation is being fulfilled: a therapy pool.
 The dedication opening is October 2, 2017: Heather's Healing Pad.
 She will continue to provide hope for many brain trauma patients in the Omaha community.

 Leap-For-A-Cure was organized to help benefit awareness so that early detection and treatment plans can add years to lives and treat the disease.
 Too often, people live their lives thinking that "it" always happens to "other" people.
 Our family is proof that the "other" person can easily become anyone.

 Funds collected for Leap-For-A-Cure are donated to improve awareness, education, and treatment of brain cancer in the Omaha community and especially at Methodist Estabrook Cancer Center.
 All donations are tax deductible.
 We want this disease to give hope, not death, to its many victims.

 Each donation may be one small step for brain cancer awareness, but many donations become one giant LEAP-FOR-A-CURE!

-Founded in July 2008 by the family of Heather Roberts, Leap-for-a-Cure is associated with the Nebraska Methodist Hospital Foundation.
-The organization was formed to provide improved awareness, education, and treatment for brain cancer patients at Methodist Estabrook Cancer Center.
+Founded in July 2008 by the family of Heather Roberts, Leap-For-A-Cure is associated with the Nebraska Methodist Hospital Foundation, which serves as Leap-For-A-Cure's fiscal sponsor.